rdandnayak/ansible/README.md

 ./run-dockers
 ```

-this will bring up docker container which will be ready to execute commands
+this will bring up docker container that will be ready to execute commands

-run command below to run ansible inside your docker interactive terminal\
+run command below to run ansible inside your docker interactive terminal

 ```
 ansible-playbook local.yml
 ```

+which will run all necessary packages in mentioned list above